davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 22, 2025 (Latest)**
+- Continued development of the Physics module
+- Completed content for Sections 3-4:
+  - Section 3: Work, Energy, and Power - Covering fundamental concepts of work, kinetic and potential energy, conservation of energy, power and efficiency, and their applications in astronomical systems from planetary science to cosmology
+  - Section 4: Rotational Dynamics - Covering angular motion, torque, angular momentum, rotational kinetic energy, and applications in celestial mechanics, stellar rotation, compact objects, and galactic dynamics
+- Implemented the Wave Propagation Visualizer interactive element with features for:
+  - Interactive visualization of different wave types (mechanical, electromagnetic, matter, gravitational)
+  - Multiple visualization modes (1D, 2D surface, 3D propagation, particle motion)
+  - Support for various wave patterns and adjustable wave parameters
+  - Multiple boundary condition options and preset examples of astronomical wave phenomena
+  - Comprehensive information tabs on wave basics, wave types, astronomy applications, and advanced topics
+- All components have been committed to the repository with detailed commit messages

+**March 22, 2025 (Earlier)**
 - Started development of the Physics module
 - Created comprehensive module development plan with 10 content sections and 5 interactive elements
 - Completed content for the first two sections: